comphilip/koreader-wiki/Home.md

 Choose the KOReader build archive appropriate for your device from the following channels:

-- [nightly builds](http://koreader.ak-team.com/): generated automatically overnight.
-This builds sometimes contain severe bugs (tracked in [issue tracker][issue-tracker]), but contain the latest daily patches.
+- [nightly builds](http://build.koreader.rocks/download/nightly/): generated automatically overnight.
+These builds sometimes contain severe bugs (tracked in [issue tracker][issue-tracker]), but they also contain the latest daily patches.
 - [stable builds](https://github.com/koreader/koreader/releases): released every two months on average.
 Release notes are attached.
 - [custom builds](https://github.com/koreader/koreader#building-prerequisites): build it by yourself.